Assay Proof Gallery

 TAMPERED Evidence changed after signing.
 One or more files were modified.
 The pack cannot be trusted as authentic evidence.

-Six public artifacts from the real toolchain: three proof-pack verdicts, one reviewer packet, one insurance vertical mapping, and one MCP proxy scenario.
+Seven public artifacts from the real toolchain: three proof-pack verdicts, one reviewer packet, one insurance vertical mapping, one MCP proxy scenario, and one customer-data-boundary tamper diagnostic.

 FintechCo Loan Approval